relaypro-open/erlcredstash/README.md

-# erlcredstash: CredStash For Erlang #
+# ErlCredStash: CredStash For Erlang #

-erlcredstash is an erlang implementation of CredStash (python : https://github.com/fugue/credstash).
+ErlCredStash is an Erlang implementation of CredStash (Python : https://github.com/fugue/credstash).
 CredStash is a very simple, easy to use credential management and distribution system that uses AWS Key Management Service (KMS) for key wrapping and master-key storage, and DynamoDB for credential storage and sharing.

 ## Getting started ##
 You need to clone the repository and download rebar (if it's not already available in your path).